silasnatterer/bfp/coupling/README.md

 The simulation runs for 30ms.

 ### neumann.py
-The same as variables.py, but includes Neumann pulling force in z direction.
+The same as *variables.py*, but includes Neumann pulling force in z direction.
-Supposed to be used with the muscle_only case.
+Supposed to be used with the *muscle_only* case.

 ### mapping.py
-Similar to variables.py, but with only a 4x4 fiber resolution.
+Similar to *variables.py*, but with a 4x4 fiber resolution.
 With this case the internal OpenDiHu mapping method does not work properly.
-This means that the results of precice_contraction and muscle_contraction will differ significantly.
+This means that the results of *precice_contraction* and *muscle_contraction* will differ significantly.

 ### case_zN_Tms.py
-Similar to variables.py, but uses N elements in z direction and a timestep width of T ms instead.
+Similar to *variables.py*, but uses N elements in z direction and a timestep width of T ms instead.
 This can be used to compare the results at different resolutions.

 ## Running the FEBio cases